 #6 Take a Snorkelling tour to Mexico Rocks

 The only way to visit is to go with a tour as it’s a National park and well regulated.
 I booked it through the Drift Inn with Searious Adventures. (https://seariousadventuresbelize.com/) Bob was a great guide and we saw a lot.
 There are big chunks of coral there and lots of sea life.
-Even though it was windy, the surf wasn’t bad for snorkelling and the water was clear.
+Even though it was windy, the surf wasn’t bad for snorkeling and the water was clear.

 #7 Take a Snorkelling tour to Hol Chan Reserve and Shark Ray Alley

 This one too needs to be done with a guide due to the national park.
 It’s a busy area with lots of people so not as relaxing as Mexico Rocks.
 The coral there is not as nice but there is a lot of ocean life to see.
-Shark ray alley is kind of intense.
+Shark ray alley is intense.
 The guides feed the sharks so they come at the sound of the boat.
 Yes, you swim amongst them.
 They’re nurse sharks and not dangerous.
 They may be curious about you but don’t bite.
 Apparently the worst they could do is give you a big hickey.

 #8 Watch for local fishermen and snorkel from Shore